Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 What is the best fertilizer for Corn Plants?

-Feed Corn Plants with a balanced, water-soluble fertilizer every 4 weeks during the growing period (spring and summer) to encourage a lush growth.
+Feed Corn Plants with a balanced, water-soluble fertilizer every 4 weeks in spring and summer to encourage a lush growth.

-Do not feed in the cold season (fall and winter) as growth is reduced and feeding at this time can lead to fertilizer burn which is indicated by brown leaf tips.
+Do not feed in fall and winter as growth is reduced and feeding at this time can lead to fertilizer burn which is indicated by brown leaf tips.

-Flush out accumulated salts from the soil every 1-2 months by running a stream of water through the soil until it drips through the drainage hole.
+Flush out accumulated salts every 1-2 months, by running a stream of water through the soil until it drips through the drainage hole.

 Potting Mix